-Coronavirus: Healthcare and human rights of people in prison
+Coronavirus: Preventing harm and human rights violations in criminal justice systems

 Mental health in prison: A short guide for prison staff

 Over 10.35 million people are in prison globally, and prisoners have a disproportionately high rate of mental ill-health; research suggests that around one in seven prisoners has a serious mental health condition.
 This guide, which was produced with the financial assistance of Matrix Chambers, as well as contributions from a range of international and national […]

 Older persons in detention: A framework for preventive monitoring

 This tool aims to support detention monitors in assessing conditions for older persons in prisons in line with international human rights standards to ensure that the rights of older persons in detention are protected.